COVID-19 Phase 3 Restrictions

 You can now search our website for attractions, activities, and for those who are part of the Good to Go scheme, where they have carried out a Covid-19 risk assessment.
 Find out more about the current restrictions of Phase 3 and future phases.

 As the colder, darker nights draw near, and a blanket of frost begins to cover the hills, Scotland truly does become its very own winter wonderland.
 So why not grab your hats and gloves and come explore Scotland before the year ends.
 Here’s a few of our top things for you to get up to in November…

 1. Attend a uniquely Scottish festival

-There are still plenty of festivals to attend in November so why not sample some of the tastiest gins at Stirling Gin Festival (1 & 2 November), sample some delicious drinks at Fizz Feast, Scotland’s only sparkling wine festival, at the Edinburgh Academy on 42 Henderson Row (16 November), dance the night away at a ceilidh at Oban Winter Festival (15 – 24 November), celebrate liberating literature at Book Week Scotland (18 – 24 November), or marvel at the works of Shetland’s craft-makers at the Shetland Craft Fair.
+There are still plenty of festivals to attend in November so why not sample some of the tastiest gins at Stirling Gin Festival (6 & 7 November), celebrate liberating literature at Book Week Scotland (16 – 22 November), or marvel at the works of Shetland’s craft-makers at the Shetland Craft Fair.

 2. Have an indoor adventure